fbpx

 Amy Warnick*

-Amy is a Project Delivery Coordinator in the Ecosystem Dynamics Team at CSIRO.
+Amy was a Project Delivery Coordinator in the Ecosystem Dynamics Team at CSIRO.
 Amy has a background in natural resource management and ecology, and provides technical and research delivery support and coordination to a range of multidisciplinary research projects.

 Cross-Cutting Theme: Modelling